OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 2. The batch number it corresponds to for the Arbitrum chain

-3. The number of messages in the Arbitrum inbox at the time the assertion was posted onchain
+3. The number of messages in the Arbitrum inbox at the time the assertion was posted on-chain

-The following assertion to be posted onchain must consume, at least, the specified number of inbox messages from its parent.
+The following assertion to be posted on-chain must consume, at least, the specified number of inbox messages from its parent.
 There is a required delay in L1 blocks for assertion posting.
 Currently, this value is set to 1 hour for BoLD.

 Anyone can confirm assertions after a period of 6.4 days if they have not been challenged.
 In particular, assertions facilitate the process of withdrawing from Arbitrum back to Ethereum.
-Arbitrum withdrawals require specifying a blockhash, which must be confirmed as an assertion onchain.
+Arbitrum withdrawals require specifying a blockhash, which must be confirmed as an assertion on-chain.
 This is why withdrawals have a delay of 6.4 days if they are not actively challenged.

-Validators must first become bonders in the rollup contract before starting to post assertions.
-This involves placing a one-time bond of size N WETH that is locked in the contract until they choose to unbond.
+Validators must first become bondrs in the Rollup contract before starting to post assertions.
+This involves placing a one-time bond of size N `WETH` that is locked in the contract until they choose to unbond.
 Validators can only unbond if their latest posted assertion has been confirmed.
 Each assertion a validator posts will become their latest bond assertion.
 Subsequent bonds are not needed to post more assertions, instead, the protocol “moves” validators’ bonds to their latest posted assertion.

 Assertions form a chain in which there can be forks.
 For instance, a validator might disagree with the L2 blockhash of an assertion at a given batch.
-All Arbitrum Nitro nodes are configured to warn users if they observe an assertion they disagree with posted onchain.
+All Arbitrum Nitro nodes are configured to warn users if they observe an assertion they disagree with posted on-chain.
 However, if a node is configured as a validator, it will be responsible for posting the correct, rival assertion to any invalid one it just observed.
-The validator will also initiate a challenge by posting a mini-bond and other data to the ChallengeManager, signaling it is disputing an assertion.
+The validator will also initiate a challenge by posting a mini-bond and other data to the `ChallengeManager`, signaling it is disputing an assertion.

 #### Overflow assertions

-Given the mandatory delay of one hour between assertions posted onchain, and each assertion is a claim to a specific Arbitrum batch, there could be a very large number of blocks in between assertions.
+Given the mandatory delay of one hour between assertions posted on-chain, and each assertion is a claim to a specific Arbitrum batch, there could be a very large number of blocks in between assertions.
 However, a single assertion only supports a maximum of 2^26 Arbitrum blocks since its parent.
 If this value is overflowed, a follow-up overflow assertion needs to be posted to consume the rest of the blocks above the maximum.
 This overflow assertion will not be subject to the mandatory 1-hour delay between assertions.

 #### Trustles Bonding Pools